Human trafficking in Sudan

-Sudan ratified the 2000 UN TIP Protocol in December 2014.
+Sudan ratified the 2000 UN TIP (Trafficking in Persons) Protocol in December 2014.

 Sudan is a source country for men, women and children trafficked internally for the purposes of forced labor and sexual exploitation.
 Sudan is also a transit and destination country for Ethiopian women trafficked abroad for domestic servitude.
 Sudanese women and girls are trafficked within the country, as well as possibly to Middle Eastern countries such as Qatar, for domestic servitude.

 The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 3" in 2017.
 In 2020, Sudan was once again placed in the "Tier 3" category, since the latest Trafficking in Persons report showed that South Sudan had not made any prosecutions of human traffickers or convicted any individuals in connection with forced conscription of children into the armed forces in the last 5 years.

 The country was placed at Tier 2 in 2023.
 Tier 2 countries are "countries whose governments do not fully comply with the TVPA’s minimum standards, but are making significant efforts to bring themselves into compliance with those standards".